Functions

 #Boolean Functions

-XPath has just four boolean functions.
-Booleans work differently than in C# in one key way: XPath has "effective boolean value" rules that automatically convert other types to boolean in conditional contexts.
+XPath has four boolean functions.
+XPath defines "effective boolean value" rules.
+These rules convert other types to a boolean automatically in conditional contexts.

 #boolean()